KIHP (AM): KBUZ and KQXE

+KZZP and KXAM

+After owners Southwestern Media sold the station to Western Cities Broadcasting, KQXE transitioned to a Top 40 format under the call sign KZZP, which it shared with its sister station 104.7 KZZP-FM.
+After a ten-year-long simulcast, 1310 AM split from KZZP-FM on February 19, 1990.

-After a precisely 10-year-long simulcast, 1310 AM split from the simulcast of KZZP-FM on February 19, 1990 and became KXAM.
-Initially an adult standards station, KXAM later became an independent talk station, airing syndicated shows including Laura Ingraham, Dave Ramsey and Matt Gerson.
+AM 1310 became KXAM.
+It initially was an adult standards station.
+After a few years, KXAM flipped its format.
+It became a talk station, airing syndicated shows including Laura Ingraham, Dave Ramsey and Matt Gerson.
 Gerson was part of the family that controlled KXAM's owner, Embree Broadcasting, and hosted a political talk show until March 2009.

+Relevant Radio

-Soon afterward, Embree announced that KXAM would cease operations.
+In 2009, Embree Broadcasting announced that KXAM would cease operations.
 Two of the station's local programs, Culinary Confessions (a food show) and The Bandwagon (a sports show) moved to KAZG soon after the announcement.
 Although KXAM employees had offered to buy the station, the Gerson family turned their offers down, insisting at that time on returning the license to the Federal Communications Commission.
-The station went silent April 16, 2009.
+The station went silent on April 16, 2009.

-On June 1, 2009, the Gerson family backed off from its plans to surrender the KXAM license and sold it to IHR Educational Broadcasting for $1 million.
+On June 1, 2009, the Gerson family backed off from its plans to surrender the KXAM license.
+They sold it to IHR Educational Broadcasting for $1 million.
 It returned to the air as KIHP, with Catholic programming from Immaculate Heart Radio, on December 17.
-The station assumed the Relevant Radio branding when IHR Educational Broadcasting and Starboard Media Foundation consummated their merger on June 30, 2017.
+The station changed its call letters to KIHP, airing Catholic talk and teaching programming.
+It began airing the Relevant Radio network when IHR Educational Broadcasting and Starboard Media Foundation consummated their merger on June 30, 2017.